entr0-pi/pki-certificates/docs/TEST_PLAN.md

 - [ ] Fill valid root data and create root cert.
 - [ ] Confirm success response and return to org dashboard.
 - [ ] Verify root cert appears in table with status `active`.
+- [ ] Verify root creation does not display, persist, or echo the user-provided root password anywhere in the UI.
 - [ ] Open root cert popup and verify subject fields, extensions, and validity.
 - [ ] Back to `Create Certificate`, open `Intermediate CA` tab.
 - [ ] Confirm required markers and locked-field behavior (policy lock applies for subject fields).
+- [ ] Confirm the `Intermediate CA` flow prompts for the root password needed to unlock the Root CA private key.
 - [ ] Policy Enforcement - Intermediate CA: verify subject fields are locked/prefilled if policy requires them to match root, with all fields.
 - [ ] Policy Enforcement - Intermediate CA: try creating without an active issuer and confirm error.
 - [ ] Policy Enforcement - Intermediate CA: verify EC curve options match policy restrictions.
+- [ ] Submit Intermediate CA creation without the root password and confirm the request is rejected.
+- [ ] Submit Intermediate CA creation with an incorrect root password and confirm decryption fails with the expected generic error behavior.
 - [ ] Create an intermediate CA with valid values.
 - [ ] Confirm success and presence in dashboard table.
 - [ ] Open `End-Entity` tab.